 - Mosaic Canyon Trail: This 3.5 miles out and back trail is great for kids who love to climb rocks.
 There are many opportunities for rock climbing here and you don’t have to do the full 3.5 miles to enjoy the scenery.
 This is one of the best kid friendly hiking trails in Death Valley.

 - Dante’s View Trail: This is a 1 mile out and back trail, perfect for kids of all ages.
 The views here are amazing and definitely worth the stop!

 - Badwater Basin Salt Flats Trail: This is quite possibly the most popular hiking trail inside of Death Valley!
 You can walk on the salt flats as far as you want, making the one of the best hiking trails for toddlers and kids.
-At 282 feet below sea level, Badwater Basin is the lowest point in the United States.
+At 282 feet below sea level, Badwater Basin is the lowest point in North America.